 A study of religious groups, institutions, and the major figures in relation to American culture, from Native American religion until today.
 Class will cover the development of religious thought, and analysis of contemporary religious scene.

-HIST/POLS 355 • Immigration History and Policy (3 units)
+HIST 356 • History and Geography of California (3 units)

 HIST 360 • Women in American History (3 units)